jacebenson/cedar/docs/versioned_docs/version-2.0/graphql/mocking-graphql-requests.md

 # Mocking GraphQL Requests

 Testing and building components without having to rely on the API is a good best practice.
-Redwood makes this possible via `mockGraphQLQuery` and `mockGraphQLMutation`.
+Cedar makes this possible via `mockGraphQLQuery` and `mockGraphQLMutation`.

 The argument signatures of these functions are identical.
 Internally, they target different operation types based on their suffix.